You can’t go wrong with chocolate – especially with these Cook’s Country’s Triple Chocolate Sticky Buns!

 - Flour Paste: In a small microwavable bowl, whisk together the milk and flour until smooth.
 Microwave 25 seconds, then whisk.
 Microwave two more times at 25 seconds, whisking between each time, until fairly thick.
 Remove from the microwave and whisk until smooth.

-- The Dough: Pour the thick flour mixture into a stand mixer bowl with a whisk attachment.
+- The Dough: Pour the thick flour mixture and the milk into a stand mixer bowl with a whisk attachment.
 Whisk until smooth.
 Add the egg and yolk and whisk until completely combined.
 Change the mixer attachment to a dough hook and add the flour and yeast to the bowl.
 Mix on low speed until a mass of dough forms and all of the flour is moistened, 1 to 2 minutes.
 Turn off the mixer.
 Don't remove the bowl, but cover it with a dish towel and let dough sit at room temperature for 15 minutes.

 - Add the sugar and salt to the dough mixture and knead on medium-low for 5 minutes.
 Add the softened butter and continue to knead until completely combined, scraping down the dough hook and bowl as needed, for 5 minutes longer.
 (Dough will be very sticky.)